mpdoane2/FAMEous-metagenomic-workflow/README.md

 ## Quality control

-- If you wish to just run quality control to remove the low quality reads, the goto **Prinseq** directory for more instructions
+- If you wish to just run quality control to remove the low quality reads, the go to **Prinseq** directory for more instructions
 - For human DNA or other host removal steps followed by prinseq - goto to **Trimnami** directory for more instructions

 ## Read based taxonomic annotation